eclipse-tractusx/tractus-x-umbrella/docs/admin/upgrade-components.md

 4. Update the dependency version of `tx-data-provider` and the version attribute in the `Chart.yaml` of the umbrella chart.
 5. If the bundle is used as a dependency of the umbrella chart (e.g., `identity-and-trust-bundle`), update the dependency version of the bundle and the version attribute in the `Chart.yaml` of the umbrella chart.

+See the [umbrella chart structure](/docs/user/installation/README.md#available-components) to understand how the "Hausanschluss" Bundles, `tx-data-provider` and other charts depend on each other.

 ## Rollback Procedure

 If issues are encountered after an upgrade: